-After Social Security decides you meet the basic eligibility requirements (income level or amount of work credits), your application is sent to North Carolina's Disability Determination Services (DDS) agency.
-DDS, administered by the Department of Health and Human Services, is responsible for making the initial decisions about whether you are disabled.
-Here is the contact information:
+After Social Security decides you meet the basic eligibility requirements (based on your income and assets for SSI or the amount of work credits you have for SSDI), your application is sent to North Carolina's Disability Determination Services (DDS) agency.

 The state supplement payment is made under the State/County Special Assistance program.
 For more information, visit the North Carolina Department of Health and Human Services, Division of Aging and Adult Services website.

-In North Carolina, if you are approved for SSI, you are automatically eligible for Medicaid.
+In North Carolina, if you're approved for SSI, you are automatically eligible for Medicaid.
 Your eligibility for Medicaid will begin the first day of the month you became eligible for SSI benefits and will continue as long as you remain eligible for SSI.